Asynchronous Upgrade of Two Appliances in a Failover Relationship

 Click on the shared IP address to edit it, and check the Enabled box.
 Then click Save Changes.

-As soon as the switch is made, you can resume normal support activity.
-All requests to your support site will be served by Appliance B.
+As soon as the switch is made, you can resume normal activity.
+All requests to your site will be served by Appliance B.

-Access the DNS controller and locate the DNS entry for your support site.
-Edit the entry to point to the IP address for Appliance B. Once the DNS entry has propagated, you can resume normal support activity.
-All requests to your support site will be served by Appliance B.
+Access the DNS controller and locate the DNS entry for your Bomgar site.
+Edit the entry to point to the IP address for Appliance B. Once the DNS entry has propagated, you can resume normal activity.
+All requests to your site will be served by Appliance B.

-Access the NAT controller and locate the NAT entry for your support site.
-Edit the entry to point to the IP address for Appliance B. As soon as the change is made, you can resume normal support activity.
+Access the NAT controller and locate the NAT entry for your Bomgar site.
+Edit the entry to point to the IP address for Appliance B. As soon as the change is made, you can resume normal activity.
 All requests to your site will be served by Appliance B.

 Update Appliance A